 We will seal the wood with a wax emulsion to keep it from drying too quickly and developing cracks.
 To ensure a viable bowl, we ask for at least two log sections per bowl.

 Once we start the turning, we will proceed as above, depending on the type of bowl being turned.

-We require a 20% deposit, with the balance due upon delivery.
+Due upon delivery.
 We will keep you up to date of the progress of your bowl via email.